 Every organization has normal file transfer patterns.
 Anomaly detection learns these patterns and flags unusual activities.

-If files typically transfer during business hours but suddenly transfer at 3 AM, the system alerts security teams.
+If files are typically transferred during business hours but suddenly transferred at 3 AM, the system alerts security teams.
 If a user who normally sends 10 MB files attempts to transfer 10 GB, it requires additional approval.
 If files usually go to known partners but attempt delivery to new destinations, it blocks the transfer pending review.

 Workflow Automation

-Complex file transfers involve multiple steps beyond moving data from point A to point B. Workflow automation connects these steps into reliable, repeatable processes.
+Complex file transfers involve more than moving data from point A to point B. Workflow automation connects these steps into reliable, repeatable processes.

 A workflow might validate file format, scan for viruses, convert to partner-required format, encrypt, transfer, verify receipt, archive original, and notify business teams of completion.
 All these steps execute automatically based on defined rules without manual intervention.